Skip to product information

 Made in Poland.

-Used for centuries in traditional tea ceremonies in Japan, this is the highest quality Matcha available.
+Used for centuries during traditional tea ceremonies in Japan, this is the highest grade of Matcha available.

 This variety is produced from the first harvest.
-The tea leaves are the youngest and least exposed to sunlight, which increases their chlorophyll content.
-Therefore, ceremonial Matcha powder has the most vibrant shade of green of all the varieties.
+The tea leaves are the youngest and least exposed to sunlight, which increases chlorophyll content.
+Ceremonial Matcha powder thus has the most vibrant green hue among the various grades.

-The stems and veins are removed before the leaves are ground into powder.
-Therefore, the Matcha produced through this process has a naturally delicate texture and sweet flavor.
+Stems and veins are removed before grinding the leaves into powder.
+Therefore, Matcha created through this process has a naturally delicate texture and sweet taste.

-Thicker than other matcha varieties, it lathers beautifully.
-Its smooth taste, with a slight hint of sweetness, makes it perfect for tea ceremonies.
+Thicker than other matcha varieties, it froths beautifully.
+It has a smooth taste with a light hint of sweetness - perfect for tea ceremonies.

-Ceremonial Matcha should be consumed in its original form to fully experience the taste of the best variety of this tea.
+Ceremonial Matcha should be consumed in its original form to fully appreciate the taste of this finest tea variety.

 First Flush vs Second Flush Matcha

-If you drink matcha tea often, you've probably heard the terms "first-flush" or "second flush" (ichibancha or nibancha), and the price of first-flush tea is significantly higher.
-If you're not sure why, let me explain below.
+If you drink matcha tea often, you've probably come across the terms "first-flush," "second flush" (ichibancha or nibancha), and the price of first flush tea is significantly higher.
+If you're unsure why, let me explain below.

-During winter, tea buds hibernate for several months, awaiting the arrival of spring.
-During this time, they accumulate all their valuable nutrients, making them exceptionally rich and flavorful.
+In winter, tea buds hibernate for several months, awaiting the arrival of spring.
+During this time, they accumulate all valuable nutrients, making them exceptionally rich and full of flavor.

-As the saying goes, "Quality takes time."
+As the well-known saying goes: "Quality takes time."
 First flush tea leaves grow slowly in cold conditions, drawing the best from nature over a longer period.
-This makes first flush matcha unrivaled in quality and flavor, offering a more intense experience for true connoisseurs.
+Thanks to this, first flush matcha is unparalleled in terms of quality and taste, offering a more intense experience for true connoisseurs.

 Why is first flush tea better?

-L-theanine is a key source of umami, the plant-based sweetness that defines matcha's quality and character.
-Matcha from the first harvest contains three times more L-theanine than tea from the second harvest.
-Later harvests, such as the third and fourth, have even lower L-theanine content.
-Furthermore, the first harvest concentrates the highest concentration of nutrients in the leaves.
+L-theanine is a key source of umami, the vegetal sweetness that defines the quality and character of matcha.
+First flush matcha contains three times more L-theanine than second flush tea.
+In later harvests, such as the third and fourth, the L-theanine content is even lower.
+Additionally, the first harvest accumulates the largest amount of nutrients in the leaves.

-If you've ever tasted very bitter matcha, it likely wasn't first-ripe tea.
-Bitterness isn't synonymous with matcha flavor; high-quality matcha has an intense, full-bodied flavor with minimal bitterness, meaning you don't need to add sugar to balance the flavor.
+If you've ever tried very bitter matcha, it probably wasn't first flush tea.
+Bitterness is not synonymous with matcha flavor; high-quality matcha has an intense, full flavor with minimal bitterness, which means you don't need to add sugar to balance the taste.

-For both its flavor and health benefits, it's best to choose matcha from the first harvest.
-Only this type of matcha can be considered true ceremonial matcha, which is consumed solely with water.
-To meet growing demand, many farmers are producing matcha from later harvests, but only first-flush matcha guarantees the highest quality and authenticity.
+For both taste and health benefits, it's worth choosing only first flush matcha.
+Only such matcha can be considered true ceremonial matcha, which is consumed solely with water.
+To meet rising demand, many farmers produce matcha from later harvests, but only first flush matcha guarantees the highest quality and authenticity.

 How to recognize good matcha?

-Good matcha is recognized primarily by its color .
-It must be intensely green, because the higher and younger the leaves, the more chlorophyll they contain, which is responsible for the intense green color.
-Lower-growing leaves are more yellow because they receive less light.
-Therefore, the more intensely green the matcha, the better the quality of the leaves used in its production, while the more yellow the matcha, the older and from the lower reaches of the plant.
-The classification of the types of matcha tea we offer is shown below.
-We offer ceremonial matcha in this auction, marked in green.
+Good matcha is primarily recognized by its color.
+It must be intensely green, because the higher and younger the leaves, the more chlorophyll they contain, which is responsible for the intensely green color.
+Leaves growing lower are more yellow because they get less light.
+Therefore, the more intensely green the matcha, the better the leaves used for its production, and the more yellow, the older and from the lower parts of the plant.
+The classification of matcha tea types we offer is shown below.
+We offer ceremonial matcha, marked in green, in this auction.

 View full details